Kruchji/visualizer-for-kis/Documentation/progDocumentation.md

 ### Frontend

+The frontend webpage consists mainly of three files: `script.js`, `index.html` and `style.css`.

+`index.html` provides only a simple page with a navigation bar and an image grid `div` and a few other `div` elements for overlays.
+It also includes the provided jQuery and Bootstrap libraries.

+`style.css` mostly sets basic styling for text elements and overlays.
+Of note is the grid display style of the image grid.
+It allows us to very simple change the number of columns as we need.

+`script.js` includes all the frontend logic and data collection.
+Right after `index.html` is loaded, it sets up overlays for comparison, results, target image, start and end (and any corresponding buttons). `showStartOverlay()` displays the intro info text and a start button.

+When this button is pressed, `firstRunLoad()` is called, which decides if a new user should be created or old one loaded (if there is user ID in local storage).
+Functions `createNewUser()` and `loadOldUser(oldUserID)` take care of this by sending requests to the backend (the second one with the user ID).
+From this we get a user ID and the total number of datasets (used by `updateProgress()` to show user progress).

+If user already existed, `loadOldIteration(currIterData)` just sets up the board (`setupCurrentIteration`) and waits for images to load.
+Otherwise, `loadNextIteration()` is called instead.
+It requests `getImages` from backend and receives image list, dataset, board's config, image target and self-sorted image list.
+It also calls `orderImages` which orders image array accordingly (or replaces with self-sorted one instead) and sets correct ordering name.
+After this the current board is set up and is sent using `storeImageConfig` to backend (to save it to user configuration).
+All of these requests are done using fetch, as is the last one to wait for the images to load before showing the target image.

+When target image overlay is closed, scrolling tracker is enabled with `startScrollTracker()` which starts an interval calling `storeScrollbarPos(uid, iteration)`.
+This function gets all necessary data from the browser window and sends it to the backend (see section `Collected data` to get a list of all collected data).
+It also checks if target has already been seen and missed.

+On compare button press, `handleCompareClick(event)` is called, and on submit button press, `handleSubmitClick(event)` is called.
+Compare stores interaction on open and close.
+Submit evaluates its correctness and stores a corresponding submission attempt.
+On correct guess, it loads the next iteration (`loadNextIteration()`).
+When last dataset is completed, backend sends "END" as dataset folder.
+In this case, `endTesting()` is called which displays the end overlay.

+The restart with new user button is handled by `startWithNewUser()`.
+It resets everything back to the starting state and calls `createNewUser()` and `loadNextIteration()`.

 ### Backend (server)

 The backend server is handled by `server.py`.
 It uses Python's built-in http.server to handle all (POST) requests incoming from frontend on port `8001`.
 It also imports `selfSort.py` to calculate self-sorted ordering faster than if it was calculated later using JavaScript.